Hiking Time Calculator

 - Distance (km)

-- Elevation data status — whether the file contains real elevation data or whether a 5% gradient estimate is being used
+- Elevation data status — whether climb comes from the file or from a route-character estimate (Flat / Typical / Alpine)

 Step 2 — Refine your estimate (optional)